Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/activeactive_shared_file_systems.md

 ## Using NFSv4

-The recommendations in this section apply to a Transfer CFT multi-node, multi-host architecture based on an NFSv4 shared file system.
+The recommendations in this section apply to a Transfer CFT multi- node, multi- host architecture based on an NFSv4 shared file system.
 To implement a Transfer CFT active/active architecture using NFS, version 4 is mandatory.
 This is because NFSv4 can detect host failures (unlike NFSv3).
 With host failure detections possible, Transfer CFT can restart another host's nodes when necessary.

 To implement active/active Transfer CFT you must use NFSv4 for the Transfer CFT runtime directory, which contains internal data such as the catalog, log, communication file, etc. Other versions of NFS are not supported for the runtime directory.
 For file exchanges, you can use either NFSv4 or v3.
 NFSv3 is not described in this document.